Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/Menu.md

 ## Create a menu

-The previous parts did provide the techniques to create a simple MVVM application.
+The previous parts provided the techniques to create a simple MVVM application.
 In the next parts more functions will be added.
 Before we do so, a menu will be added to allow access to these new functions and to demonstrate ways to interact between these functions.

 Add following code in the ``ShellView.xaml`` file